-The National Park was created on April 26, 1945 by the Chilean Ministry of Agriculture.
-The park is the southernmost piece of Chilean territory, except for the Chilean Antarctic Territory which is in dispute.
-It is part of the core area of the Cabo de Hornos Biosphere Reserve along with Alberto de Agostini National Park.
+Cabo de Hornos National Park was created in 1945 by the Chilean Ministry of Agriculture.
+It constitutes the southernmost piece of Chilean territory (except for the Chilean Antarctic Territory, which is in dispute).
+It is part of the core area of the Cabo de Hornos Biosphere Reserve, along with Alberto de Agostini National Park.

 The climate in the park is generally cool, owing to the southern latitude.
-Precipitation is high throughout the year: the weather station on the nearby Diego Ramirez Islands, 109 km (68 mi) southwest in the Drake Passage, shows the greatest rainfall in March, averaging 137.4 mm (5.4 in); while October, which has the least rainfall, still averages 93.7 mm (3.7 in).
+Precipitation is high throughout the year.
+The weather station on the nearby Diego Ramirez Islands, 109 km (68 mi) southwest in the Drake Passage, shows the greatest rainfall occurring in March, averaging 137.4 mm (5.4 in).
+October, which has the least rainfall, still averages 93.7 mm (3.7 in).
 Wind conditions are generally severe, particularly in winter.

 Fauna in the park is scarce and many of the species are endangered.
 The fauna is dominated by birds and maritime mammals.